anna-dang/mod02-linear-regression/README.md

-# Phase 2 Final Project
+# Phase 2 Project

 ## Introduction

-In this lesson, we review the guidelines for the Phase 2 Final Project.
+In this lesson, we review the guidelines for the Phase 2 Project.

 ## Objectives

 You will be able to:

-* Start your Phase 2 Final Project
+* Start your Phase 2 Project
 * Check that your project meets the requirements
 * Submit your project materials in Canvas
 * Prepare for your project review